 After hours of research, comparing audiophile headphones, we realized how performant the HD600 by Sennheiser are.
 It is not surprising that these headphones are part of the most appreciated headphones by audio lovers.
 Any music producer out there should realize how dynamic and qualitatively engineered these headphones prove to be.
 Here, we are not only talking about the drivers or transducers.
-This Sennheiser HD 600 review will demonstrate how this product was envisioned with genuinely high-end components up to the optimized magnets or aluminium voice coils which are featured.
+This Sennheiser HD 600 review will demonstrate how this product was envisioned with genuinely high-end components up to the optimized magnets or aluminum voice coils which are featured.

 Besides, in terms of sound quality, it might be hard to find a cleaner and crisper sound representation than on this pair (with all genres of music).
 An over-the-head diagram design will immerse you into your music, making you ignore external disturbances.
 Moreover, this well thought out design delivers a truly ergonomic product, which shares similarities with its “bigger brother”, the HD650, whilst offering a somewhat more direct, simple presentation and a slightly extra low-end focus.